Loizzus/EnterpriseDockerSetup/README.md

 ## My solution
 The reality is that when it comes to managing and backing up data for each container it really depends on the container.
 I will list the containers I use and how I set them up.

+### Portainer
+If you don't know portainer you should use it, it is a super handy tool for checking up on your containers.
+[Instructions here.](https://docs.portainer.io/v/ce-2.9/start/install/server/docker/linux)

 ### Plex, Sonarr and Jackett
 I use Plex as my media center, and Sonarr and Jacket for making sure I always have the latest episode for each of my TV shows.
 This media data is relatively unimportant to me.
 I don't care about backing it up, however I do have a lot of it so it is only practical to store it on my NAS.
 Also my NAS has drive redundancy which is enough peace of mind for me.
 If my house burns downs I'll have bigger problems and can probably shell out for a Netflix subscription while I'm living in a hotel.